surratte/Level-Ground/README.md

 # Level-Ground
 Designing a full website for a gym called Level Ground using HTML, CSS and Javascript

-Watch for my daily updates and added creations to the websites
+Watch for my daily updates like mobile acces and added creations to the websites